Student Enrollment

 Key Takeaways About The College of Saint Scholastica's Student Body

-Academic Intensity: 2,832 FTE students indicates predominantly full-time academic commitment.
+Academic Intensity: 2,699 FTE students indicates mix of full-time and part-time study patterns.

 Learning Format: Traditional in-person education with online components for flexibility.